sepandhaghighi/art/README.md

 ### Try ART in your browser

-ART can be used online in interactive Jupyter Notebooks via the Binder service!
+1. ART can be used online in interactive Jupyter Notebooks via the Binder service!
 Try it out now! :

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sepandhaghighi/art/master)

 * Open `FontList.ipynb`, `ArtList.ipynb` and `DecorList.ipynb`
 * Edit and execute each part of the notes, step by step from the top panel by run button

+2. ART also can be used online in [ascii-generator.site](https://ascii-generator.site/), a Django website by [hermanTenuki](https://github.com/hermanTenuki)

 ### Screen record